-Ground Support was recognized as a key factor in TBM productivity.
+Ground support was recognized as a key factor in TBM productivity.
 In conventional tunneling, the minimum ground support for short-term, initial conditions for safety are required during tunnel excavation.
 A final tunnel lining is installed later.

-For the ESF Tunnel, substantially different constraints and conditions were present.
+For the ESF tunnel, substantially different constraints and conditions were present.
 The final ground support system is required to be installed as the tunnel progresses.
-Further, there are several restrictions on the materials that could be used in the ground support system.
+Further, there were several restrictions on the materials that could be used in the ground support system.
 The need for these restrictions resulted from the following requirements:

-- 100-year maintainable life to maintain tunnel integrity for future retrievability of stored nuclear waste, if a repository is constructed.
-This drove the design to grouted rock bolts for long-term permanence. - Restriction on organics and waste isolation have dictated extreme limitations on anything organic.
-This restriction barred the use of epoxy resin-grouted rock bolts or dowels and timber blocking for structural steel ground supports (steel sets). - Immediately verifiable safety involving a bolt that can be tested immediately.
-A rock bolt with a mechanically set anchor or friction-type rock bolts like Swellex or split-sets meet this criterion.
-On the other hand, a cement-grouted bar was not acceptable.
+- 100 year maintainable life: to maintain tunnel integrity for future retrievability of stored nuclear waste if a repository is constructed.
+This drove the design to grouted rock bolts for long-term permanence. - Restriction on organics: concerns for waste isolation have dictated extreme limitations on anything organic.
+This restriction barred the use of epoxy resin grouted rock bolts or dowels and timber blocking for structural steel ground supports (steel sets). - Immediately verifiable safety: a bolt that can be tested immediately is required.
+A rock bolt with a mechanically set anchor, or friction-type rock bolts like Swellex or Split-sets meet this criterion.
+On the other hand, a cement grouted bar was not acceptable.

-On this project, rock bolts is the general term used to refer to all rock reinforcement such as Williams rock bolts, Swellex rock bolts, split-sets, or fully-grouted re-bar.
+On this project, rock bolts is the general term used to refer to all rock reinforcement such as Williams rock bolts, Swellex rock bolts, Split-sets, or fully grouted re-bar.

-The resulting design is shown in Figure 3.
-Fully-grouted Williams rock bolts in a pattern on nominal 1.5 (5 ft) centers is shown.
-For poorer ground conditions, steel sets were designed as shown in Figure 4.
+The resulting design is shown in Fig. 3.
+Fully grouted Williams rock bolts in a pattern on nominal 1.5 m (5 ft) centers is shown.
+For poorer ground conditions, steel sets were designed, as shown in Fig. 4.

-Constructability had a big part in establishing the ground support installation procedure.
+Constructibility had a big part in establishing the ground support installation procedure.
 Only 6 of the pattern rock bolts can be installed by the drills at the TBM.
-This results from two factors.
-One, the drills have limited reach about the tunnel periphery and thus, cannot drill directly in the tunnel crown or at the sidewalls.
+This results from two factors: One, the drills have limited reach about the tunnel periphery, and thus cannot drill directly in the tunnel crown or at the sidewalls.
 Second, if all rock bolts were placed immediately behind the TBM, tunnel advance rate would be seriously reduced.
-When the additional trailing floor was added for the mapping gantry, two more drills were added to complete the ground support installation.
+When the additional trailing floor was added for the mapping gantry (see following section), two more drills were added to complete the ground support installation.